dargueta/binobj/README.rst

 - This package will *not* work on a mixed-endian system.
 Those are pretty rare nowadays so chances are you won't have a problem.
-- This has been tested on Python 3.3, 3.4, 3.5, 3.6, and PyPy3.5 5.9.0.
-(It may
+- This has been tested on Python 3.3, 3.4, 3.5, 3.6, and PyPy3.5.
-  work on older versions of PyPy3.5 but I haven't tested them.)
-I make no guarantees about other implementations.

 Sorry, I have no intention of supporting Python 2.
 Feel free to fork this and do a backport if you like!
-I'd be interested to see it and even contribute.
+I'd be interested to see it and might even contribute.

 Installation
 ------------